maxlcummins/pipelord_old/README.md

 This tool is published - cite it appropriately.
 Some believe BLAST doesnt need to be cited because it is so well known - I feel it should be cited.
 Also ensure you cite/provide access to any reference sequences you use.

-Confusingly, maxlcummins has written two different tools with the same name.
 BLASTlord within this repo refers to a Snakefile that allows you to run BLAST on lots of samples with lots of different databases in a lazy fashion.
+It generates a text file for each of the reference databases used which are named according to the names of the databases.

+**Note: Confusingly, maxlcummins has written two different tools with the same name.
 There is also an R package called [BLASTlord](https://github.com/maxlcummins/BLASTlord) which predates this repo by several years.
 Names will be changed to avoid confusion - I am thinking BLASTlordR for the R package.
-Apologies for this.
+Apologies for this.**